you-zhou/notes/dev.md

 	```

 ### str.rpartition
-`rpartition` can be quite handy in separate
+`rpartition` can be quite handy in separate a file name and its extension.
 ```python
 filename = 'foobar.txt'
 basename, __, ext = filename.rpartition('.')